Energy-Efficient Resource Allocation for PA Distortion-Aware M-MIMO OFDM System: System Model

-The data rate derived in \eqref{eq: datarate2} is obtained at the cost of the consumed transmitter power.
-The total power consumption $P_{\mathrm{tot}}$ of the BS can be computed as \cite{10341276}
+where $\Delta f$ is the OFDM subcarrier spacing.
+Although nonlinear distortion can increase channel capacity when advanced receivers are employed \cite{Guerreiro_2015_optimum_performance}, such techniques incur significantly higher receiver complexity and are not considered here.

-where $P_{\mathrm{PA}}$ is the power consumed by the PAs, $P_{\mathrm{const}}$ accounts for static power consumption, e.g, site-cooling, local oscillators, and $P_{\mathrm{SPRF}}$ accounts for the per-antenna RF chain power consumption, e.g., mixers.
+The achievable rate in \eqref{eq: datarate2} is obtained at the cost of the consumed transmitter power.
+The total BS power consumption is modeled as \cite{10341276}

-A significant part of the consumed power at the BS depends on the PA architecture and the distribution of instantaneous power at the PA output defined by $|\hat{y}_{m,t}|^2$ \cite{ochiai2013analysis}.
-Assuming soft-limiter PA model transmitting OFDM waveform, the consumed power summed over all $M$ transmit amplifiers depends on the amplifier class and equals \cite{kryszkiewicz2023efficiency,ochiai2013analysis}
+where $P_{\mathrm{PA}}$ denotes the power consumed by the PAs, $P_{\mathrm{const}}$ accounts for static power consumption (e.g., site cooling and local oscillators), and $P_{\mathrm{SPRF}}$ represents the per-antenna RF chain power consumption (e.g., mixers).

-While the Class B PA is less energy-efficient but practically realizable, the ideal case is modeled by \emph{Perfect PA}, which only consumes power equal to the radiated power.
+The PA power consumption depends on the PA architecture and the instantaneous output signal distribution $|\tilde{y}_{m}|^2$ (denoted in Fig. \ref{fig:model}) \cite{ochiai2013analysis}.
+For OFDM transmission with a soft-limiter PA model, the total consumed PA power across all antennas equals \cite{kryszkiewicz2023efficiency,ochiai2013analysis}